Relzarick/sharded-search-engine/README.md

 - Place the dataset into the data folder under the backend dir.
 - A mock.js file is provided to test the frontend without querying the server.

 Currently designed to only ingest a single .csv file it does not support multiple datasets.
-The .csv file may be deleted after the initial ingestion.

 ### Dataset Used